 Selectivity helps families understand how competitive each school may be.
 This information supports planning for Early Action, Early Decision, Restrictive Early Action, or Regular Decision.

-CollegeCommit offers elite college admissions consulting, expert essay coaching, and top-tier tutoring and test prep.
-Our experienced advisors guide students through every step – from academic support to college strategy – with clarity and care.
+Our experienced advisors guide students through every step, from academic support to college strategy, with insight and care.
 We help ambitious students gain admission to top colleges through thoughtful, personalized mentorship.

 Hardest College to Get Into in Louisiana